petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/upgrade-stability-and-performance/example-removing-intermediate-journal-article-versions.md

 Here are example steps for removing intermediate Journal Article versions:

 1. Decide how many of the latest versions to keep.
 You must keep the original version and the most recent version, but you may keep additional recent versions too.
-For example, you may want to keep the two latest versions or just the latest.
+For example, you may want to keep the two latest versions or only the latest.

 1. Find a method for deleting the entity versions.